Hdave00/Biomaterial-Selection-and-Bioinformatics-Tool/master_data/masterdata.md

-⚖️ Trade-off
+- Trade-off
-One merged dataset → simpler pipeline, single regression model, easy to manage once cleaned.
+One merged dataset -> simpler pipeline, single regression model, easy to manage once cleaned.

-Multi-file feeding → avoids one monster CSV, more flexible, but requires a slightly more advanced data loader.
+Multi-file feeding -> avoids one monster CSV, more flexible, but requires a slightly more advanced data loader.

-Multi-task model → best if datasets measure different but related outputs, not the exact same property.
+Multi-task model -> best if datasets measure different but related outputs, not the exact same property.

-👉 Given your description (“all the data is relevant for one singular purpose”), my guess is the best first step is:
+- Given the nature of the datasets mapped to the ultimate output the best first step would be:
 Align feature names + units once.

-Write a script to merge automatically (so you never do it by hand).
+Write a script to merge automatically (so i never need to do it by hand).

 Train on the unified dataset, or stream multiple CSVs if the file size is a problem.